Is Chemistry Tuition Worth the Money? What Parents Should Look For

 Every student learns differently.

 Some need more practice, while others need better explanations.
-A good tuition setup should:
+A good chemistry tuition setup should:

 This is where smaller group sessions or one-on-one setups really stand out.